TylerBarnes/static-query-stale-test/README.md

 # hi there 👋

-this repro demonstrates that static queries do not re-run when a field in filters update their values. see ./src/components/menu.js for where the filtered query is.
+this repro demonstrates that static queries do not always re-run when a field in filters update their values. see ./src/components/menu.js for where the filtered query is.

 first: run gatsby develop and observe that the menu name is updating every 3 seconds